solaeus/dust/README.md

 of `if`/`else` statements.

 The compiler always checks types on the fly, so there is no need for a separate type-checking pass.
+Type information is removed from the instructions list before the chunk is created, so the VM (which is entirely type-agnostic) never sees it.

 ### Instructions